Desi-Rae Young

-Desi-Rae Yvonne Young (born January 8, 2002) is an American college basketball player.
-Young currently attends the University of Nevada, Las Vegas (UNLV) (sophomore), where she plays center on the UNLV Lady Rebels basketball team and studies Social Work.
+Desi-Rae Yvonne Young (born January 8, 2002) is an American professional basketball player who is a free agent.
+Young attended the University of Nevada, Las Vegas (UNLV), where she played center on the UNLV Lady Rebels basketball team and studies Social Work.

 Personal and early life

 Young, born in Inglewood, California is the daughter of Beverly Williams and has two siblings – older brother, Omar Paul, and younger sister, Rashida Young.
 At age 3, Young and her family moved from Inglewood to Las Vegas, Nevada.
 At age 12, at the encouragement of her uncle, Young began playing basketball.
 As a child, Young and her AAU basketball team attended camps hosted by the UNLV Lady Rebels basketball program.

 High school career

 Young attended Desert Oasis High School (Diamondbacks), where she played on the girls basketball team, in Las Vegas.
 In 24 games as a sophomore on the 2017-2018 Diamondbacks girls basketball team, Young, a 6’0”, 131-lb power forward and center, led the team in points (263), points per game (11), points per shot (1.6), rebounds per game (6.6 rebounds), field goals made (97), field goal percentage (60%), free throws attempted (132), and double doubles (6).
 Young led the 2017-2018 Diamondbacks to a 21-5 record, the #4 team ranking in Nevada, the championship game of the Nike Interstate Shootout in Oregon, and to the semifinals of the Sunset Region tournament.
 Young’s sophomore performance earned her Nevada All-State Team Honorable Mention, All-Southwest League Second Team, and Athlete of the Week honors (January 8-13, 2018), per the Las Vegas Review-Journal.

 Entering Young’s junior season, the Las Vegas Sun selected Young to its preseason “Super Seven” Team, as one of the best girls basketball players in the Las Vegas area.
 Prior to the start of her junior season, Young had already received a scholarship offer from UNLV to play basketball.
 As a junior, Young led the 2018-2019 Diamondbacks in rebounds (89), rebounds per game (6.8), field goals made (58), field goal percentage (59%), free throws attempted (71), steals-to-turnover ratio (1.6), charges taken (4), and double doubles (3).
 Young led the Diamondbacks to a 20-6 record, Southwest League championship, the Diamondbacks program’s first-ever qualification for the 4A state tournament, a trip to the 4A semifinals (loss to Centennial High School), and another #4 Nevada state ranking.
 Young’s junior performance earned her All-Southwest League MVP honors.